Margaret D. Jacobs

-Margaret Davis Jacob. b.
-Jan.
-31, 1963) is an American historian.
+Margaret Davis Jacobs (born January 31, 1963) is an American historian.
 She is the Chancellor's Professor of History and Charles Mach Professor at the University of Nebraska–Lincoln.

 Early life and education

 Jacobs was born on January 31, 1963.
 She grew up in Colorado but also lived in California and Oregon.
 Jacobs completed her Bachelor of Arts degree in history at Stanford University in 1986 before enrolling at the University of California, Davis for her graduate degrees.

 Career

 Following her PhD, Jacobs taught history at New Mexico State University for seven years before joining the faculty at the University of Nebraska–Lincoln (UNL) in 2004.
 As a professor of history and the director of the Women's and Gender Studies Program, Jacobs published two book by 2009.
 Her first book was titled Engendered Encounters: Feminism and Pueblo Cultures, 1879-1934 and her second book was titled White Mother to a Dark Race: Settler Colonialism, Maternalism, and the Removal of Indigenous Children in the American West and Australia, 1880-1940.
 Her second book received one of three 2010 Bancroft Prizes and the 2011 Athearn Book Award.
 Two years later, Jacobs also received a fellowship from the American Council of Learned Societies to expand on her research from White Mother to a Dark Race.
 In 2015, Jacobs was appointed the Pitt Professor of American History and Institutions at the University of Cambridge for the 2015–16 academic year.

 Throughout her tenure at UNL, Jacobs studied the removal of indigenous children from their families during the settlement of America’s West by white Europeans.
 In 2018, Jacobs became the first UNL professor to receive an Andrew Carnegie Fellowship.
 The following year, she was recognized for her research with an election to the American Academy of Arts and Sciences.
 Jacobs also received a three-year grant from the National Endowment for the Humanities to digitize, contextualize, and make available materials related to the Genoa Indian Industrial School.
 In 2021, Jacobs was named a Charles Mach Professor by the University of Nebraska, one of the highest forms of recognition bestowed upon faculty.